MiguelB512/Harris_Crime_Trends/README.md

 ### Questions we aim to answer:

-- What are the crime rates for the Houston area?
+-What are the crime rates for the Houston area?

-- What crimes are trending/increased over the past couple years?
+-What crimes are trending/increased over the past couple years?

-- Was there a drop in crime, or an increase in crime during the Covid-19 Pandemic?
+-What predictions be made about which crimes are more predominant during certain times of the year?

-- If there is another pandemic what prediction can be made about potential crimes?
+-Which counties across Texas look similar in crime rates, and what other similarities may they have?

-- What predictions be made about which crimes are more predominant during certain times of the year?
+->Have crime rates slowed down the growth of larger Texas counties?

 ## Project Preplanning